Do512 Family - What to do in Austin with Kids

 Lots of walking, jogging, and biking on the Boardwalk

-The Boardwalk Trail – The Boardwalk trail links a 1.1 miles gap in the Roy Butler Hike-and-Bike Trail at Lady Bird Lake.
+The Boardwalk Trail – The Boardwalk trail links a 1.1-mile gap in the Roy Butler Hike-and-Bike Trail at Lady Bird Lake.
 It’s a paved trail that offers gorgeous water & city skyline views and is open from 5 am to midnight each day.
 It can be accessed at several points – the northeast corner of the American-Statesman parking lot, off the Riverside Drive sidewalk at Blunn Creek, from the northeast corner of the Riverside and IH35 intersection, and at International Shores Park.
 Street parking is available on S. Lakeshore Blvd. between Pleasant Valley Road and Riverside.
 Click here for a map of the Boardwalk.

 veloway_1